 I am the Catering Sales Manager for the George W. Bush Presidential Center in Dallas, Texas.
 I schedule and coordinate all private events such as conferences, galas, luncheons, and weddings.
 It is a special place that does amazing work.
 I am very honored to be a part of the "Bush Center".
 One of my most prominent events was attended by the President of Southern Methodist University and the former owner of American Airlines.

 How has your time at Saint Martin's prepared you for your career?

 Saint Martin's provided me the opportunity to coordinate and implement events.
 Although I had very little experience coordinating events, I quickly learned that I was good at it.
 Most of all, I discovered something that I loved doing.
 They say that one of the keys to building wealth is to earn a living doing something that you love.

-Who influenced you the most at Saint Martin’s?
+Who is the person who influenced you the most at Saint Martin’s?

-The person who influenced me the most was Dr. Katia Shkurkin.
+The person who influenced me the most was Dr. Katya Shkurkin.
 She was more than my professor.
 She was someone who nurtured and guided me throughout my academic journey.